shahadalboti/README/README.md

 4-Go to Tools ----> board----> board Manager and then search for ESP32

-5-select the leastest virtion and then it will download all the needed settings.
+5-select the latest version and then it will download all the needed settings.

 ### Flowchart for the algorithm
 ![Flowchart for the algorithm](/Flowchart.png "Flowchart")